WOOD DECK COATINGS & PAINT

 Q: How long will this last and what is the warranty?

-So how long it will last is actually more of a question as to how long your boards will last.
-Our Deck Renew It Coating will not peel or chip off when properly applied to wood and concrete surfaces in satisfactory condition.
-Our Lifetime coating is not a miracle coating; it cannot bring rotted, crumbling, and broken boards or concrete back to life.
+Our Deck Renew It Coating will not require stripping and recoating as standard deck coatings do under normal use.
+Our coating is not a miracle coating; it cannot bring rotted, crumbling, and broken boards or concrete back to life.
 These boards or sections of concrete should be replaced prior to coating.
-Warranty is void when applied to any unsatisfactory surface condition.
-Also as with all items exposed to the sun, the color will wear and fade in 10-12 years.
-At which time, you may want to apply one single refresher coat.
+Warranty is void when applied to any unsatisfactory surface condition that exists prior to or at any time after product is applied.
+Also as with all items exposed to the sun, the color will eventually wear and fade.
+At which time, you may want to apply one single refresher coat as mentioned above.

 Q: Can I apply this to pressure treated wood or Trex Decking?